4 CRM Tracking Tips That Can Increase Your Bottom Line

 And preferably all of them.

-This is how you get those fat graphs that very clearly show if you're headed upwards or not.
+This is how you get those fat graphs that very clearly show if you're headed upward or not.

 And another thing worth repeating: